OAID/Tengine-Convert-Tools/README.md

 ## Exection File

-The exection should be under build/install/bin/ named as convert_tool
+The exection should be under build/install/bin/ named as convert_tool.

 ## Run Convert Tool